Cubid-Me/cubid-docs/cubid-starter.md

 Once signed in, developers land on an API demo page that shows how to interact with the CUBID APIs.
 This page helps developers compose, send, and receive messages using the CUBID identity system.

+> NOTE: The demo page is a throwaway product.
+You should NOT keep it after you've fork the repo.

 ### API Demonstration Flow

 1. The page starts empty.
 2. The green button, **Get UUID**, sends the user's email credential to CUBID and returns an **app-scoped UUID** and a boolean value indicating whether this was a **new user**.
-3. The blue buttons trigger other API calls:
+3. The blue buttons trigger other API calls, sending the arguments as indicated on the screen to the various API endpoints.
+The app demos behavious for three of the v1 endpoints:
    - **Fetch Score**: Retrieves the user's overall trust score.
    - **Get Identity**: Returns detailed identity information.
    - **Get Score Details**: Fetches specific details about the user's identity stamps.

+> NOTE: Update these to use the v2 endoints when you build live!

 ### 1. Get UUID